taufiksty/frontend-capstone-umkmgrow/README.md

 ## Team Members

-Here is an example table of the team members who have contributed to this project:
+Here is a table of the team members who have contributed to this project:

 | Name                   | Role                         | GitHub Profile                                   |
 | ---------------------- | ---------------------------- | ------------------------------------------------ |